 Mr. Goetten was first appointed State's Attorney in Jersey County in 2007, successfully winning re-election since.
 He was elected to the Board of Governors in 2013 and has served as Vice-Chairman.
-He is currently serving as Chairman.
+He was elected Chairman of the Board in July 2020 and continues to serve as Chairman.
 Mr. Goetten's passion for his profession comes second only to his immense respect and unwavering support of his fellow prosecutors.